Office of Procurement, Acquisition and Logistics (OPAL)

 The law allows us to issue one flag for a Veteran’s funeral.
 We cannot replace it if it is lost, destroyed, or stolen.
 However, some Veterans’ organizations or other community groups may be able to help you get another flag.

 5. How Should the Burial Flag Be Displayed?

 The proper way to display the flag depends upon whether the casket is open or closed.
-VA Form 27-2008 does provide the correct method for displaying and folding the flag.
+The instructions on VA Form 27-2008 does provide the correct method for displaying and folding the flag.
 The burial flag is not suitable for outside display because of its size and fabric.
 It is made of cotton and can easily be damaged by weather.

 6. What if more than one family member wants a flag?

 Only one flag may be issued to the family member or friend identified on the VA Form 27-2008, Application for United State Burial Flag.
 Only one application may be completed for each deceased Veteran.

 A number of companies manufacture flags to the general specifications for VA burial flags and the VA may not endorse a particular manufacturer nor be held responsible for the quality or correctness of a commercially purchased flag.
 VA Flags are manufactured to stringent standards using 100% US materials and construction.

 A flag may be issued to a funeral director or anyone else who certifies by signature the eligibility of the deceased Veteran even if requested eligibility documentation is not attached.